Internal structures in the category of right-preordered groups: Preliminaries

-Another related property of the category $\cgrp$ that we will also investigate in the category $\crpogrp$ is the so-called "Smith-is-Huq" property, because existence of a composition morphism for an internal reflexive graph is linked to some notion of commutativity, namely the Smith-commutativity or the Huq-commutativity.
-We recall both definitions of Smith-commutativity and Huq-commutativity,
+Another related property of the category $\cgrp$ that we will also investigate in the category $\crpogrp$ is the so-called "Smith-is-Huq" property.
+Existence of a composition morphism for an internal reflexive graph is linked to some notion of centrality, namely the Smith-centrality of equivalence relations, or, equivalently in $\cgrp$, the Huq-commutativity of corresponding normal monomorphisms.
+We recall both definitions of Smith-centrality and Huq-commutativity.

-\begin{Definition}[Huq-commutativity, \cite{Commutatornilpotencyandsolvabilityincategories}] We say that two subobjects $X,Y$ of an object $Z$ \textit{commute in the sense of Huq} in a unital category $\CC$ if there exists a dashed arrow as below such that the two triangle commute in the diagram below.
+\begin{Definition}[Huq-commutativity, \cite{Commutatornilpotencyandsolvabilityincategories}] We say that two subobjects $X,Y$ of an object $Z$ \textit{commute in the sense of Huq} in a unital category $\CC$ if there exists a dashed arrow as below such that both triangles commute.

 \end{Definition}

 In the category $\cgrp$ it is well known that such a morphism exists if and only if any element of $X$ commute with any element of $Y : xy=yx$ for any $x\in X,y\in Y$.
 The dashed arrow is then the group law restricted to subgroups $X$ on the left and $Y$ on the right.